 - Keep all parties involved from the beginning and throughout the project, even if their intervention is minimal and planned for the final stages.

 - Tell them regularly about the importance of their interventions.

 - Build in a financial lever.
 Add an individual performance objective.

-Tip 13: Assign your best project managers to your strategic projects
+Tip 13: Assign your best project managers to your strategic projects and programs

 Don’t use project size as the only element for planning staff resources.
 I’m always surprised when I see great project managers working on very large, but relatively risk-free, three-year ‘maintenance’ projects, while strategic projects are assigned to mediocre staff or outside consultants.